Sometimes a girl (or guy) just needs a cupcake–especially on a Monday, right?

 - 1 cup water to thicken or more (this will vary on the brands of flour and cocoa you use, see directions below for more tips.)

-- 1/4 cup (3 tablespoons) of raw cacao or dark cocoa powder
+- 1/4 cup (3 tablespoons) of dark cocoa powder (could use raw cacao, too)

 - 4 tablespoons of cold water or enough to thicken - (See directions below for tips.)